learn-co-curriculum/react-hooks-redux-use-selector-lab/README.md

 #### Test by Dispatching an Action

 Run `npm start` and open up your browser's dev console.
-If everything is connected correctly in `index.js`, submitting something using the provided form should cause a `console.log` to fire in our reducer, indicating that the values have been added to our store.
+If everything is connected correctly in `index.js`, a form should appear in the browser.
+Submitting something using the form will cause a `console.log` to fire in our reducer, indicating that the values have been added to our store.

-In `UserInput.js`, take note of the way an action is dispatched to the __Redux__ store, as it is slightly different than what we've seen before:
+In `UserInput.js`, we can see the code that fires when we press the submit
+button:

 ```js
 ...